AdobeDocs/journeys.en/help/using/building-journeys/update-profiles.md

 * This action has the same timeout management of other actions.
 * Like any other action, you cannot place two actions in parallel.
 * In test mode, the profile update will update the test profile.
-* In case of errors, you can use an alternative path, just like for any errors in custom acton.
+* In case of errors, you can use an alternative path, just like for any errors in custom action.
 * The action does update only, no creation.

 ## Using the profile update